Why Surgenex Amniotic Membranes Are the

 Knowing that there’s an option that can improve their conditions — available right in their eye doctor’s office — is a huge boost for a patient.
 As Dr. Shotwell puts it, “having a patient with severe dry eye or corneal damage, they are thrilled to hear that there’s a treatment available that provides quicker relief and enhances the healing process.”

-Clarity vs. the Alternatives
+Surgenex vs. the Alternatives

-“Clarity is my go-to amniotic membrane now”
+“[Surgenex] is my go-to amniotic membrane now”

 After a few years of doing treatments with one type of amniotic membranes, though, Dr. Shotwell learned that not all membranes are created equal.

 “I’d originally been using a lot of [a competing brand],” she said.
 “Unfortunately, it was very uncomfortable for patients.”
-This is because the brand she was using — a major competitor of Clarity that makes cryopreserved membranes — involves the insertion of a ring in the patient’s eye when using the membrane.
+This is because the brand she was using — a major competitor of Surgenex that makes cryopreserved membranes — involves the insertion of a ring in the patient’s eye when using the membrane.
 With a large number of older patients, she found that this was prohibitively uncomfortable for them.

-Advocating for Clarity Membranes
+Advocating for Surgenex Membranes

 “It’s not much different than simply putting a contact lens on a patient’s eye”

-Since she started using Clarity membranes, Dr. Shotwell said she’s had discussions with other doctors about whether they should follow her lead.
+Since she started using Surgenex membranes, Dr. Shotwell said she’s had discussions with other doctors about whether they should follow her lead.
 Overwhelmingly, she tells them what a major impact it’s had on her practice.

 The one thing she makes sure to communicate to her colleagues is how easy this type of treatment is to learn how to perform.
 “There’s some training, but I felt very comfortable after the first day,” she said.